MuirPK-N0CDF/fox_project/README.md

 If you make an improvement to my design or code, share it.
 If you write code for a different microcontroller, or build a frame for a different radio, let me know or make your own repo.
 Contact me and I may link it.
 If you want it added here, I can do that too.

 Amateur radio operators and/or clubs: print as many of my devices as you see fit.
 If you build these devices, please use them.
 Get the local scouts or a church youth group involved, or start a club at the local high school.
 Spread the love of radio to your community.

-I reserve the rights to sell my own device.
-I am not working on this project for a living, but I have to offset the cost of development and building somewhat.
-Especially for the other, much more expensive side of this project.